The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Benefic**

-* Single target heal (500p), 1.5s cast time
+* Single target heal (500p), 1.5s cast time.
+* Once you have Benefic II, Benefic is only used when you're out of mana and it's your only available heal.
-* Can weave one oGCD after this
+* Can weave one oGCD after this.
-* Do not use unless out of MP and oGCDs are unavailable

 ![](/img/jobs/ast/benefic-2.png)

 **Benefic II**

-* Single target heal (800p), 1.5s cast time
+* Single target heal (800p), 1.5s cast time.
-* Can weave one oGCD after this
-* Use in scenarios where you need a single target GCD heal and you don't have oGCD heals to help
+* Use in niche scenarios where you need a single target heal, every other single target heal is on cooldown,  and it's too late to use Aspected Benefic.
+* Can weave one oGCD after this.

 ![](/img/jobs/ast/a.benefic.png)

 **Aspected Benefic**

 * Single target heal (250p) + regen (5 ticks of 250p), instant cast.
-* Total heal potency: 1,500p
+Total heal potency: 1,500p
 * Use it on allies who are taking sustained single target damage, most commonly autos on tanks.
-* Asp Benefic is preferential to Benefic II if you don't need immediate healing
+* Aspected Benefic has substantially higher total potency than Cure 2 if you don't need immediate healing

 ![](/img/jobs/ast/helios.png)

 **Helios**

 * AoE Healing in a 15y radius around you (400p), 1.5s cast time
+* Use in niche scenarios where you need extra AoE healing, can't wait for a tick of Aspected Helios and you have no oGCDs.
 * Can weave 1 oGCD after this
-* Use in scenarios where you need an AoE GCD heal and Aspected Helios's regen is already up

 ![](/img/jobs/ast/a.helios.png)

 **Aspected Helios**

-* AoE Healing in a 15y radius around you  (250p) + regen (5 ticks of 150p), 1.5s cast time
+* AoE Healing in a 15y radius around you  (250p) + regen (5 ticks of 150p), 1.5s cast time.
+Total healing: 1000p
-* Total heal potency: 1000p
+* Use in scenarios where you need an AoE GCD heals, use this over Medica as it becomes neutral to Medica with one regen tick and a heal gain with at least two ticks.
 * Can weave one oGCD after this
-* Use in scenarios where you need an AoE GCD heals, use this over Helios as it becomes neutral to Helios with one regen tick and a heal gain with at least two ticks.

 ![](/img/jobs/ast/macro.png)